Read This First

 Prompt 1: Provide a clear definition of moral hazards and 7 examples.

-The section works by contrast: Definition and Examples as a defining term.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Definition and Examples as a defining term.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The anchors here are Definition and Examples, Moral Hazard: Definition and Examples, and Examples of Moral Hazard.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through Definition and Examples, Moral Hazard: Definition and Examples, and Examples of Moral Hazard.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Individuals with comprehensive health or auto insurance may be less motivated to avoid risky behaviors, such as smoking or reckless driving, because they know their insurance policy will cover the costs of their actions.